 - Always Chaotic Evil: The Bugs see humanity as this, regarding them as a virus.

-- Anyone Can Die: At the end, Sahara is the only soldier from the outpost who makes it out alive, with Dax opting for a Heroic Sacrifice and others having been killed by Dax and Sahara after they were infected with the Control Bug.
+- Anyone Can Die: At the end, Sahara is the only soldier sent on the planet to leave it alive, with others having been killed one way or another and Dax opting for a Heroic Sacrifice.

 - Author Tract: Surprisingly not done in the commentary for this film, where the film-makers point out that everyone assumes the movie is about Iraq, but the script was written long before that war started.